lewisbennett/dialog-messaging/README.md

 - Toast
 - Snackbar

+## Getting Started

+Get started by calling `DialogMessaging.MessagingService.Init()`. `Init()` has overflow methods where you can provide your own `IMessagingService` should you wish to do so. **On Android you will need to provide an Application or Activity reference.**

 ## Customization

+You can access and set a custom `IMessagingDelegate` via `DialogMessaging.MessagingService.Delegate`.
+These delegate methods are called by their respective display methods and allow you to customise the display process.
+By returning `true` or `false` you can optionally cancel dialogs from being shown. **If you set a custom** `IMessagingService` **you are responsible for calling and handling delegate methods.**

 ### Android

-Layout and style ID's can be provided for individual dialogs or a default value can be set.
-If none are provided the normal Android AlertDialog's will be used.
+You can set layout and style ID's on a dialog-by-dialog basis or you can assign default values.
+If no customization is provided the normal Android AlertDialog's and internal layouts will be used.
 ```
 // Defaults.
 IAlertConfig.DefaultLayoutID = Resource.Layout.MyCustomLayout;